mikaelahonen/economical-cycle-timing/README.md

 Python 3.6 has been used.
 In Ubuntu 18 python 3.6 should be pre-installed.
 Try it with command `python3 -V`.

 Install virtual environment by `pip3 install virtualenv`.
 Create a new virtualenv by `virtualenv venv`.

+## Possible improvements
+* Add 2% compound inflation line to charts
+* Add index line to charts
+* Take into account that only full shares can be purchased
+* Make a sliding analysis since the beginning with 15 years investment time
+* Calculate different strategies
+  * Only buy after 5 months of down hill
+  * Use machine learning to determine best buy and sell strategies
+* Better documentation for the notebook